-This paper surveys the state of the art on monetary policy and central bank behaviour from a public choice perspective.
-After a brief look at the roots of today's view of monetary policy conduct and institutional design in early work on political business cycles, the inflation-stabilisation dilemma is discussed along with proposed solutions in the form of central bank independence and conservativeness, incentive contracts, and inflation targets.
-The final section turns to current developments, including the proper choice of policy targets, the role of New Keynesian aggregate-supply curves and the quest for monetary policy rules triggered by the Taylor rule.
+This paper provides a concise overview of the state of the art on monetary policy and central banking from a public choice perspective.
+It starts with a brief look at the roots of today's view of monetary policy conduct and the design of pertinent institutions in early work on political business cycles, and then proceeds to a discussion of the inflation-stabilization dilemma along with proposed solutions in the form of central bank independence and conservativeness, incentive contracts, and inflation policy targets.
+The last section addresses current developments.
+These include the proper choice of monetary policy targets, the role of New Keynesian and sticky-information aggregate-supply curves and the quest for simple and efficient rules for monetary policy that has been triggered by the proposal and widespread polularity of the Taylor rule.